knassar/sion/README.md

     * `YYYY/MM/DD`
     * `YYYY-MM-DD HH:mm:ss`
     * `YYYY/MM/DD HH:mm:ss`
+* String values with no whitespaces can be left unquoted, for example when acting as enum literals

-See the included sample file at [`SIONTests/test.sion`](https://bitbucket.org/karimnassar/sion/src/d6839dacc4ffd0909995ebdec267533a465b8628/SIONTests/test.sion?at=master&fileviewer=file-view-default)
+See the included sample file at `Tests/SIONTests/test.sion`

 The Swift interface for the SION type borrows heavily from the great SwiftyJSON project.